-Now we will discuss the alternative way of our reaction via production of $X(4140)$, as it is shown in Fig. \ref{Fig:X4140}.
-The associated amplitude is
+The alternative description of the decay process via the production of the $X(4140)$ is shown in Fig. \ref{Fig:X4140} and the associated amplitude reads:

-where the $X(4140)$ is parameterised with a Breit-Wigner, where $M_{J/\psi\phi}$ is the invariant mass of the $J/\psi\phi$ system and $M_{X(4140)}$ and $\Gamma_{X(4140)}$ are the mass and width of $X(4140)$ resonance, respectively.
-A new constant, connected to the strength of the $\Xi_b\to\Xi~X(4140)$ weak decay, is $B$ and, since we want it to have the same units as $A$, we introduce a $2M_{X(4140)}$ factor in the denominator.
+where the $X(4140)$ resonance is parameterized with a Breit-Wigner shape, with a mass $M_{X(4140)}$ and a width $\Gamma_{X(4140)}$, and $M_{J/\psi\phi}$ is the invariant mass of the $J/\psi\phi$ system.
+Note the appearance of a new constant $B$, connected to the strength of the $\Xi_b\to\Xi~X(4140)$ weak decay.
+As we want this constant to have the same units as $A$, we introduce a $2M_{X(4140)}$ factor in the denominator.
 In this process we do not need to have a P-vertex since the quantum number of the $X(4140)$ is $J=1$.
-Therefore the minimum partial wave needed to conserve the angular momentum is $L=0$.
+Therefore the minimum partial wave needed to conserve angular momentum is $L=0$.

-We will not go into more detailed calculations, since the main aim of this work is to point out the possibility to use the $\Xi_b\to\Xi~J/\psi~\phi$ decay to study already discovered and potentially new exotic states and to encourage to the experimental collaborations to explore this reaction.